 Connecting dance with other learning areas is a time saving way of creating diverse and dynamic learning experiences that link a multifaceted curriculum.
 It is a way of clarifying student’s ideas about how they see their place in a complex world.
-It encourages active participation by the students and accommodates many different learning styles.
+Dance encourages active participation by the students and accommodates many different learning styles.

 Integrated lessons usually cross over two or more subject areas but have a single focused learning objective.
 Creating integrated lessons can save you time but it does take planning.

 Reaching out to other teachers who may have different skills in other learning areas can support your lesson planning and save time.
 Sharing is caring.

 An integrated approach can be either multidisciplinary in that the focus is on each of the disciplines.
 It can also be interdisciplinary where the lesson is organised around common learning across subject areas.

-It is important to have a clear learning goal and not to confuse the aim of the lesson.
+Have a clear learning goal and aims of the lesson.
 Stating these goals at the beginning of the lesson makes it clear what the students are trying to achieve.

 The different subject areas should complement each other, and the connection should be clear to the students.
 Seeing how skills, information and understandings line up across the subjects and year level is a great place to start.

 Benefits of Integrated Learning